sudocode1/webgenerator/README.md

 | [apple](apple)       |     Frontend (File Creation)     |

 ## Self-hosting
 - Download & extract the files.
+- Install Node.js
 - Use `npm i` to install the packages required.
 - Run `node juice/index` from the root directory.
 - Go to `localhost:2000`